Must Read

 Meghan Markle's efforts to enhance her status continue, with support from influential figures.

-Meanwhile, and Queen 's visit to Belfast and the Duke of Kent's timeless fashion choices provide a refreshing contrast to the ongoing royal drama.
+Meanwhile, King Charles and Queen Camilla's visit to Belfast and the Duke of Kent's timeless fashion choices provide a refreshing contrast to the ongoing royal drama.